-In Western fantasy stories, it would be weird to differentiate between “Nordic powers” and “Greek powers,” or pose “Christian powers” versus “Islamic powers,” etc.
+In Western fantasy stories, it would be weird to differentiate between “Nordic powers” and “Greek powers.”
+Or “Christian powers” versus “Islamic powers,” etc.

 Appendix C: The Stars of the Chinese Big Dipper

 Each star of the Big Dipper constellation has two names in Chinese.
-A traditional one and a Taoist one, the latter used in divination systems.
+That is, a traditional one and a Taoist one, the latter used in divination systems.

 Unless you’re fussy about the exact connotations of the names, all can be used to name artifacts.

 Apart from the numerous Chinese fantasy i.e. Xianxia movies and drama series produced each year, the terms on this list are sourced from the following works:

 Investiture of the Gods: The most extensive fantasy saga in classic Chinese literature, this Ming Dynasty work is a treasure trove of exotic-sounding weapons and artifacts.
 One could easily write an entire book introducing all the magical items.

 Journey to the West: Like Investiture, the adventures of the Monkey King also feature a plethora of magical items and weapons.

 The Zu Mountain Sagas: Known as Shǔshān Jiànxiá Zhuàn (蜀山剑侠传) in Chinese, the original books were never finished.
 The unusual blend of magic with Wuxia elements, in turn, inspired numerous movies, drama series, and video games in recent decades.
 Like Investiture, a key attraction of the stories are the many fantastical artifacts and weapons.

 © 2021 Ced Yong